xzima/tg-client/.github/ISSUE_TEMPLATE/02_FEATURE_REQUEST.md

 ---
-name: Feature Request
+name: ⭐ Feature Request
 about: Suggest an idea for this project
 title: "feat: "
-labels: "enhancement"
+labels: "new-feature"
 assignees: ""
 ---